tarantool/getting-started/front/tutorial/en/index.md

 ## Creating a Data Schema [2 minutes]

-Get started with a data schema – go to the Schema tab on the left.
-On this tab, you can create a new data schema for the entire cluster, edit the current schema, validate its correctness and apply it to the whole cluster.
+Get started with a data schema – go to the Code tab on the left.

+On this tab, you can create a new file called `schema.yml`.
+In that file you can describe the data schema for the entire cluster, edit the current schema, validate its correctness and apply it to the whole cluster.

 Create the necessary tables.
 In Tarantool, they are called spaces.